bartoszlenar/Validot/docs/DOCUMENTATION.md

 | `Negative` | `Numbers.Negative` | - |
 | `NonNegative` | `Numbers.NonNegative` | - |

-- Floating point types `double` and `float` have a special version of some rules that allows to set the tolerance level
+- Floating-point types `double` and `float` have a special version of some rules that allows to set the tolerance level
   - the default value of `tolerance` is `0.0000001`.
   - this is pretty much enforced by the specifics of the binary system, so if you want to avoid the risk, please use `decimal` type.